ArielMejiaDev/arielmejiadev.github.io/content/blog/10-customize-laravel-notification-template.md

 ---
 id: 10
-title: Customize the Laravel notifications template.
+title: Customize the Laravel notifications template
 published: true
 description: How to customize the layout and CSS of Laravel notifications template.
 tags: Laravel, Mails, Notifications
 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/j4fs0xukx32izpi6aafd.png
 ---

+# Customize the Laravel notifications template

-This is a little tip but very helpful to customize the notifications layout the Laravel docs explain this command:
+In order to customize `Laravel` notifications layout docs explain this command:

 ```php
 php artisan vendor:publish --tag=laravel-notifications
 ```

-Now in "resources/views/vendor" you can edit the markdown template layout.
+In `resources/views/vendor` you can edit the markdown template layout.

+## Customize Colors

-But what if I need to customize the colors and other CSS of the template, well Laravel provides a command to publish this assets:
+`Laravel` provides a command to publish these assets:

 ```php
 php artisan vendor:publish --tag=laravel-mail
 ```

-Now in "resources/views/vendor/mail/html/themes/default.css"
+In `resources/views/vendor/mail/html/themes/default.css`

-Here we can customize the CSS to brand the notifications.
+We are able to customize the notifications `CSS` to matches your app brand and colors.

-## Little tips:
+## Little tip

 - To customize the header link: